How we're going to get there

 • Delivering important best in class people policies - Parental Leave and Gender Affirmation Leave + Transitioning at Work Guidelines

-• Delivering leadership programmes such as Whakatupu to drive diversity in leadership.
+• Delivering Whakatupu – Iatupu, Fletcher Building's Māori and Pasifika leadership programme to drive diversity in leadership.

 Supporting information